 A rain garden is a shallow depression dug into the ground that captures rainwater and snowmelt running off hard surfaces.
 They reduce the volume of water that enters the storm sewer system and ultimately enters local waterbodies.
 Rain gardens not only reduce pollution from street runoff and infiltrate water back into the ground, but they also enhance home landscaping.

-More Rain Garden Information:
+Rain Garden Resources

 Rain barrels collect rainwater from your roof downspouts.
 This helps protect lakes, ponds, and rivers by reducing rainwater runoff.
 A major benefit is that you can use the collected water for your garden and potted plants.
 Several styles of rain barrels are available for purchase, or you can build your own rain barrel.